-Pork chops are done when they reach 145 degrees.
-Use a meat thermometer for best results.
+Pork chops are done when they reach an internal temperature of 145 degrees.
+Use an instant read thermometer for best results.

 Baked Breaded Pork Chops

-- Add the dried onions, sea salt, garlic powder, pepper and paprika to another shallow bowl or large zip top bag
+- Add the panko bread crumbs, dried onions, sea salt, garlic powder, pepper and paprika to another shallow bowl or large zip top bag

 - add olive oil or cooking spray to a large rimmed baking sheet, and set aside.

-- Bake for 20 to 25 minutes or until internal temperature reaches 145 degrees.
+- Bake uncovered for 25 minutes or until internal temperature reaches 145 degrees.
 Optional -- broil chops after baking for about 5 minutes for a darker color

 - Remove from oven, and let rest for about 5 minutes before serving